This creamy mashed cauliflower recipe is an easy, delicious low carb side dish! Roasted garlic and a little butter fill it with rich, nutty flavor.

 - Butter – For richness and delicious buttery flavor.
 If you’re vegan, swap in your favorite vegan butter.

-- Roasted garlic – It fills this creamy puree with rich, nutty flavor.
+- Roasted garlic – It fills this creamy cauliflower puree with rich, nutty flavor.

 - Dijon mustard – I use just a little bit of mustard to add savory, tangy depth of flavor.
 If you’re not a mustard person, don’t worry.
 These cauliflower mashed potatoes don’t taste mustardy at all.